ferova/simslam2d/README.md

 \* The trajectory name can either be one of ['lisajous', 'squircle', 'sin2', 'layp'] or the path to a csv file with containing the poses in *x, y* pairs or *x,y,theta* triplets.
 Examples of these files can be found on the data folder.
 The poses in these files need to be given in pixel coordinates relative to the upper-left corner of the panorama.

-** The list of augmenters consists of a list of dictionaries, in which each dictionary corresponds to an augmenter in the imgaug library.
+** The list of augmenters consists of a list of dictionaries, in which each dictionary corresponds to an augmenter in the [imgaug library](https://imgaug.readthedocs.io/en/latest/source/api.html).
+Each dictionary must have the name of the augmenter in the _augmenter_ key and the parameters as keyword arguments.
+For example a gaussian blur that has random sigma values from the set {1, 3, 9} is specified as {augmenter: GaussianBlur, sigma: [1, 3, 9]} in the augmenter list.

 ## Running a simulation with augmentation

+In order to run the simulation with augmentation:

+1. Set the augmentation field in the example configuration file to *True*.
+2. Run the following command:

+    `python main.py -c conf/example1.yaml `

+In this case, we apply two augmenters.
+The first one is a Gamma contrast augmenter that chooses the gamma value randomly between 0.7, 0.8 and 0.9.
+The second augmenter is a Gaussian blur one that chooses a sigma value randomly between 1, 3, and 9.

+## Post-processing

+For post-processing, we recommend using the [evo](https://github.com/MichaelGrupp/evo) post-processor for comparing the groundtruth provided by Simslam 2D and the trajectory estimated by the SLAM algorithm.
+Note our trajectory is in kitti format.

 # Citation

-If this program has helped you in you please consider citing it:
+If this program has helped you please consider citing it:

 ```latex
 @inproceedings{rodriguez2019simslam,